 Sadly, all too soon life got me, and I became a "proper" adult.
 (Albeit with a massive appetite for fantasy books!)

 I am pleased to say, that I am once more able to see the wonder around me, and revel in worlds of the imagination.

 As a grandmother, I feel it is my duty to spread magic where, and as often as I can.
 Like Charles de Lint, I truly want to be magic.

-I endevour to sprinkle my illustrations and writing with a great deal of fairy dust.
+I endevour to sprinkle my illustrations, paintings and writing with a great deal of fairy dust.

 The Stars were my best friends.
 The air was full of legends and phantoms, full of mythical and fairy tale creatures, which suddenly flew away over the roof, so that one was at one with the firmament.

 In a way we are magicians.